 - Being proactive at the initial bidding stage is critical.

-Whether your using a teaming arrangement instead of a joint venture agreement, did you know that a teaming agreement between two government contractors, by itself, is not enforceable in court?
+Whether you’re using an SBA contractor joint venture vs teaming agreement, did you know that a teaming contract between two government contractors, by itself, is not enforceable in court?

-Small business should be aware of the decision from the U.S. District Court for the Eastern District of Virginia, Cyberlock Consulting Inc. v.
+Small businesses should be aware of the decision from the U.S. District Court for the Eastern District of Virginia, Cyberlock Consulting Inc. v.
 Info.
 Experts Inc., — F.Supp.2d — (E.D.Va.
 Apr.
 3, 2013).

-Must be contract specific: Both types of agreements serve as a tool under federal procurement regulations where two or more contractors join forces to secure a particular government contract.
+Teaming Agreement Government Contracts Requirements – Teaming Must be Contract Specific: Both types of agreements serve as a tool under federal procurement regulations where two or more contractors join forces to secure a particular government contract.